 I use these holistic tools and techniques to keep me centred and to live in a constant state of happiness.
 I know that I won’t always feel happy because well that’s just impossible.
 I can always bring myself back around.

-If I’m especially pissed off or stressed out or at worse mentally fatigued then a good bit of journaling with a long relaxing meditation and remembering happy times soon transform that negative state into a more empowered one.
+If I’m especially pissed off or stressed out or at worse mentally fatigued then a good bit of journaling with a long relaxing meditation and some movement quickly transforms any negative state into a more empowered one.

 I have digital app tools I use as well.
 I love creating Flipagrams of special days and celebrations or anything that will flush me with the feelings of love, pride, and joy.